gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 then you will probably win on mean square error by constraining the intercept.
 However, you should be careful with constraining the intercept.
 If you constrain the cross-trait LD Score regression intercept to zero when there is sample overlap, you can get completely misleading results that will frequently be out-of-bounds (e.g., r<sub>g</sub> >> 1).

 You can constrain the intercept with the `--intercept-h2`  and `--intercept-gencov` flags.
-For h<sup>2</sup> estimation, the synxtax is `--intercept-h2 N`, where N is the desired intercept (usually 1, though sometimes lower if there is GC correction).
+For h<sup>2</sup> estimation, the synxtax is `--h2 file.sumstats.gz --intercept-h2 N`, where N is the desired intercept (usually 1, though sometimes lower if there is GC correction).
 For estimating r<sub>g</sub>, you should use both the `--intercept-h2` and `--intercept-gencov` flags to constrain the single-trait and cross-trait LD Score regression intercepts, respectively.

 For example, if you're computing --rg A,B,C and you want to constrain the h<sup>2</sup> intercepts to (silly example) 1,0.99,1.01, and the intercept for gencov(A,B) to -0.5 and the intercept for gencov(A,C) to 0.5, then you would use